andyfitzsuse/andyfitz.github.io/story.md

 ## 2020's

 * Went too fast downhill on skateboards (twice)
-* Made a career jump to a private business before a global pandemic
+* Made a career jump to Outfit before a global pandemic
 * Father passed away from pancreatic and brain cancer
 * Instigated open source typography projects used by billions
 * Minor investment in open source Figma alternative penpot.app
-* Scaled business, pitched and sold it to a public company
+* Scaled business, pitched, and sold it to a public company, exited, onto the next thing.
+* Returned to open source and friends at [SUSE](https://SUSE.com)
-* Exited, onto the next thing.
+* Mid-way through emigrating to the UK